aws-samples/amazon-cloudfront-continuous-deployment/README.md

 #### Delete Staging Distribution Stack
 1. Once deployment policy is removed, we will need to deploy primary distribution before we can delete staging distribution stack by disabling continuous deployment and running the pipeline
-1. Disable continuous deployment by editing pipeline-input-variable.ts and setting ENABLE_CONTINUOUS_DEPLOYMENT to false
+1. Disable continuous deployment by editing `pipeline-input-variables.ts` and setting `ENABLE_CONTINUOUS_DEPLOYMENT` to false
 1. Commit the change to repository
 1. Commit to repository will trigger the pipeline to deploy latest changes to primary distribution
 1. Once the primary distribution is deployed, you can delete the staging distribution stack by running below command in through AWS CLI or from CloudFormation console